marcos-diazg/bimm143_S23/index.md

 - [GradeScope]({{ site.data.authors.corelinks.gradescope }}){:.no-push-state}{:target="_blank"} for assignment and lab report submission and grading.

 - [GradeBook]({{ site.data.authors.corelinks.gradebook }}){:.no-push-state}{:target="_blank"}  check your assignment and lab scores to date.

+- [Schedule]({{ site.baseurl }}/schedule/) complete listing of class related material.

 - [Syllabus]({{ site.baseurl}}{{site.data.authors.corelinks.syllabus}}){:.no-push-state}{:target="_blank"}  PDF format guide to the course.

-Note that these are also linked to at the bottom of the navigation sidebar found on every page.
+Note that these resources are also linked to at the bottom of the navigation sidebar found on every page via the Q&A, GradeScope, YouTube and email icons.